 Pte William Leslie Neaves (1894 -1917)

 William Leslie Neaves was born in Charing, Kent on 26 June 1894.
-He was of eight children of Henry Neaves and his wife, Charlotte Stroude.
-In 1901 the family lived in Rye, however by the following year they had moved to Platt and were living in the Brickfields.
+He was one of eight children of Henry Neaves and his wife, Charlotte Stroud.
+In 1901, the family lived in Rye; however, by the following year, they had moved to Platt and resident in the Brickfields.
 William and two siblings joined Platt School in late August 1902, after which he worked for Vickers and Company in Erith.

 William enlisted in the Army at Bexleyheath around April 1917, and in September, following a period of training, was sent to join the 1st Battalion, East Surrey Regiment in France, and probably part of a draft that arrived with the battalion at Penin later that month.

-On 25 September the battalion moved by rail and road to Nort-Leulinghem where they engaged in a short period of training.
-Rumours had begun to spread about an impending British attack, and it wasn’t long before the East Surreys were on the move again, travelling to Houlle (27th), Maison Blanche (28th) and Méteren (29th) where plans were set out for an assault in the Dickesbuch area several days later.
+On 25 September, the battalion moved by rail and road to Nort-Leulinghem where they engaged in a short training period.
+Rumours had begun to spread about an impending British attack, and it wasn’t long before the East Surreys were on the move again, travelling to Houlle (27th), Maison Blanche (28th) and Méteren (29th), where plans for an assault in the Dickesbuch area several days later were received.

 William’s body was either not recovered, or later identified, and so he is commemorated on the Tyne Cot Memorial to the Missing in Belgium.